Instytut Energetyki

 - Board of the Podkarpackie Hydrogen Valley.

-Representatives of the Center were leaders of task forces implementing the indicator goals of the Polish Hydrogen Strategy within Group 1 of the Hydrogen Alliance: Hydrogen Production, coordinated by Prof. Jakub Kupecki, D.Sc:
+Representatives of the Center were leaders of task forces implementing the indicator goals of the Polish Hydrogen Strategy within Group 1 of the Hydrogen Alliance: Hydrogen Production.

 - Team G1.1: Launch of national production of new components, hydrogen technologies based on national scientific and research potential,